bgandon/juli-jcl-over-slf4j/README.md

 Caveats
 -------

-The default `org.apache.juli.logging.LogFactory` is not suppressed from the original `tomcat-extras-juli.jar`.
+The `tomcat-extras-juli-over-slf4j.jar` must appear before the `tomcat-extras-juli.jar` on the `$CLASSPATH` as detailed below.
+Indeed, the default `org.apache.juli.logging.LogFactory` is not suppressed from the original `tomcat-extras-juli.jar`.
 It is just masked by the one provided by `tomcat-extras-juli-over-slf4j.jar`.
-This might not be portable because JVM implementations bring no guraranty as per the loading order of classes on the classpath.
+Any reason for a non-guraanteed classpath order would result in a non-working system.

 Running Tomcat with a security manager requires some more setup in `conf/catalina.policy`.